munnarshainy/happiness-ml-analysis/README.md

-# happiness-ml-analysis

-# Are Citizens of Asian Countries Happier due to GDP, Generosity or Dystopia + Residual?
+# Are Citizens of Asian Countries Happier Because of GDP, Generosity, or Dystopian Resilience?

 **Author:** Munna R. Shainy
 **Year:** 2025
 [Find me on LinkedIn](https://www.linkedin.com/in/munna-rs)